A Unique Lava Walk through the Colourful Lava Field at Gjástykki at Krafla in North-Iceland

+I visited the extraordinary colourful lava field, Gjástykki, when I joined guided a tour of this area.
 At Gjástykki you will see newly created lava formations from the Krafla volcano-tectonic eruptions back in 1975-1984, called the Krafla Fires.
 I had never been there before so I was excited about visiting it.

 To get to Gjástykki our very knowledgeable driver, Ingimar, drove through the ever so popular Krafla area.
 I love the colourful mud pools by Leirhnjúkur and Víti, but I had never gone further north in this area, so Gjástykki was an unknown area to me.

 We made our first stop by the information signs on top of the hill where there is an excellent view of the Krafla area and the Krafla geothermal power plant.

-After a while we left the paved road and turned onto a 4x4 bumpy dirt road.
+After a while, we left the paved road and turned onto a 4x4 bumpy dirt road.
 I love being driven around on such roads, but as I get carsick then I always sit in the front by the driver.
 If you have a tendency to get carsick ask the driver for permission to sit in the front.
-In my case it makes all the difference.
+In my case, it makes all the difference.

-On top of the hill there is a very good view of the Krafla area.
-I loved it - the thing is that when I go on guided tours I feel like a kid and put all my trust on the guides.
+On top of the hill, there is a very good view of the Krafla area.
+I loved it - the thing is that when I go on guided tours I feel like a kid and put all my trust in the guides.
 So fun stuff is always acceptable to me :)

 We made a stop by another hill, Hreindýrahóll - Reindeer Hill, 3 km away from Víti, from where there is a beautiful view of the surrounding area.

 When we got to the main area of Gjástykki we could see from above the directions of the black lava flow and where it suddenly stopped in its tracks.
-The contrast between the black lava and the green grass is so evident here.
+The contrast between the black lava and the green grass was so evident here.